pooja7174/MUSIC_STORE_PROJECT/README.md

 Relationships between the tables are visualized using an ER diagram to help understand foreign key constraints and data flow.

 🔍 Features & Query Categories:
 The project is divided into three sets of SQL queries:

 🔹 Question Set 1 – Easy
 Identify the senior-most employee by title

 Determine the countries with the most invoices

 Find the top 3 highest invoice totals

 Discover the most profitable city

 Identify the customer who spent the most

 🔹 Question Set 2 – Moderate
 Find all customers who listen to Rock music

 Identify top 10 artists with the most Rock songs

 List tracks longer than the average song length

 🔹 Question Set 3 – Advanced
-Calculate how much each customer spent on top artists Determine the most popular genre by country
+Calculate how much each customer spent on top artists

+Determine the most popular genre by country

 Identify top-spending customers by country

 These queries utilize:

 Joins (INNER, LEFT, etc.)

 Aggregation functions (SUM, COUNT, AVG)

 Subqueries

 Common Table Expressions (CTEs)

 Window Functions (ROW_NUMBER)

 🛠️ Tools & Technologies Used:

 MySQL / SQL

 ER Diagram Tools (for schema visualization)

-DBMS Concepts – Normalization, Entity-Relationship Modelling SQL Techniques – Data aggregation, filtering, ranking, joins, CTEs
+DBMS Concepts – Normalization, Entity-Relationship Modelling

+SQL Techniques – Data aggregation, filtering, ranking, joins, CTEs
-🎯 Key Learning Outcomes:
-Learn how to write efficient SQL queries to answer business questions Understand how relational databases are structured and connected Develop analytical thinking with real-world datasets Practice with advanced SQL concepts like CTEs and window functions Gain hands-on experience that simulates real company database environments

 🚀 How It Works:

 The database is created and populated with tables representing music-related entities.

 SQL queries are written to analyze different aspects such as customer spending, artist performance, and regional sales trends.

 Results from these queries provide valuable business insights that can inform marketing campaigns, artist promotions, and customer targeting strategies.